menandmice/micetro_docs/guides/user-manual/quickfilter.rst

 For example, the search string ``!^a`` finds entries that don't start with 'a'.
 The exclamation mark can be used with the other wildcards to find non-empty fields.
 Entering ``Description: !^$`` finds all entries where the Description field is not empty.

 .. warning::
-  The ``&`` and ``|`` operators only work for the SOAP interface and Web interface, but not currently for the Management Console.
+  The ``&`` and ``|`` operators only work for the SOAP interface and Web Application, but *not* currently for the Management Console.
 It is a known issue that will be fixed in an upcoming version.

   * The ``&`` and ``|`` operators.
 The **ampersand** is interpreted as an **AND** operator while the **vertical bar** is used as an **OR** operator.
 Using these operators, you can combine searches for added control.
 You can use parenthesis in conjunction with these operators.
 Examples: